MicrosoftDocs/windows-ai-docs/docs/windows-ml/native-apis/IntraopNumThreads.md

 # IntraopNumThreads interface

-Provides an ability to change the number of threads used in the threadpool for Intra Operator Execution for CPU operators through LearningModelSessionOptions.
-By default, WinML sets the value as the maximum number of threads which is the same number of logical cores on the CPU.
-Setting this value higher than the number of logical cores on the CPU may result in an inefficient threadpool resulting in a slower evaluation.
+Provides an ability to change the number of threads used in the threadpool for Intra Operator Execution for CPU operators through [LearningModelSessionOptions](/uwp/api/windows.ai.machinelearning.learningmodelsessionoptions).
+By default, WinML sets the value as the maximum number of threads, which is the same number of logical cores on the user's CPU.
+Setting this value higher than the number of logical cores on the CPU may result in an inefficient threadpool and a slower evaluation.

 ## Sample code